-The line of conifer trees, which run parallel with Hyde Close, cast a substantial amount of shade on the narrow path, these were considered for removal, however they provide good sheltered habitat for bats, bird and mammals all year round, as well as privacy for local residents and will be retained.
+The line of conifer trees, which run parallel with Hyde Close, cast a substantial amount of shade on the narrow path and should be removed.

 3.5.5 Species

 All works carried out along the route should take into account the requirements of protected and priority species, including bats, reptiles, badgers, invertebrates, nesting birds and Roman snails.
 For example, encouraging the growth of areas of scrubby habitat and the creation of log piles using timber from the woodland management will create suitable further suitable habitat for Roman snails along the route.